theastar/metadata-bug-reproducer/README.md

-In `\Doctrine\ORM\Persisters\Entity\BasicEntityPersister::getValues` when there is no metadata for entity `PersonInmate`, i.e., the call to `\Doctrine\Common\Persistence\Mapping\ClassMetadataFactory::hasMetadataFor` returns false, the result from `\Doctrine\ORM\Persisters\Entity\BasicEntityPersister::getIndividualValue` is the object itself which later cast to an int.
+In `\Doctrine\ORM\Persisters\Entity\BasicEntityPersister::getValues` when there is no metadata for entity `PersonInmate`, i.e., the call to `\Doctrine\Common\Persistence\Mapping\ClassMetadataFactory::hasMetadataFor` returns false, the result from `\Doctrine\ORM\Persisters\Entity\BasicEntityPersister::getIndividualValue` is the object itself which is later cast to an int.

 See ![here](breakpoint-with-context.png)